 The weight for the Public Service Employee Survey is calculated so that the respondent and population distributions have the same overall distribution with respect to the department/agency and the aggregate occupational group.

 Simply put, if 20% of the employees in a department or agency are in a particular aggregate occupational group, then the weight ensures that this aggregate occupational group represents 20% of the number of respondents when tabulating the data.
 In other words, the weight compensates for the over and under representation of aggregate occupational groups within each federal department/agency.
 For aggregate occupational groups that were over represented within the department/agency, the weights are smaller than one.
 For aggregate occupational groups that were under represented within the department/agency, the weights are greater than one.
 That is, if the weight is larger than one then each person represents, besides himself or herself, other persons who did not respond.
 This weight indicates that the aggregate occupational group was under represented within the department/agency.
 For example, if the weight is 2, each person represents 2 persons in the population.

 The weighting step calculates this number for each record.
 This weight must be used to derive estimates from the microdata file.

-For example, if the number of respondents who "Strongly agree" with the statement "I am proud of the work carried out in my work unit" is to be calculated, it is done by selecting the records for those respondents (Q33 = 1) and summing the weights.
+For example, if the number of respondents who "Strongly agree" with the statement "I am proud of the work I do" is to be calculated, it is done by selecting the records for those respondents (Q15 = 1) and summing the weights.